WebDevJasonCameron/CharacterArchive/LOG.md

 # LOG

+## 2023 10 01 : A Problem to Solve

+Within the character-sheet-focus-container.component.jsx, I have an isActive function that compares if a cardName can be found within the activeCardList.
+I'm using a simple ".includes" array function to do this.
+The idea is, if the cardName isn't in the array, I get a false and otherwise is true.
+Interestingly, for cardNames that are in the array, I get the appropriate "true."
+When I test a cardName that I know is not in the array, I get an error saying ".include" is not a function.
+This wasn't a problem earlier, so I must've changed something.
+I'm close to burning this part of the app down and rewriting it to grab data from a JSON file instead.
+That is probably the right call.
+I just wanted to figure out this layer before moving into that territory of the build.

 ## 2023 09 16 : Charge forward
 Refactoring a bunch or tiny comps that were created in the main CS container cause it is needed.
 Also working on a workflow to get this web app developed